Regional Campus Visitation Programs

 Kent State University at Geauga was founded in 1964 and is located in the heart of maple syrup county -Burton, Ohio.
 The campus is the only institution of higher learning in one of the fastest growing counties in the state.
 Serving over 2500 students, the campus provides quality academic instruction relevant to the changing economy.
 Both traditional and non-traditional students can pursue Associate, Baccalaureate and Master’s level coursework during class hours conveniently scheduled to accommodate their work and family obligations.
 Courses are provided in a newly renovated 33,500 square foot facility.

 Both campuses serve their surrounding communities as well as the south and eastern portions of Cuyahoga County.
-The Geauga Campus and the Regional Academic Center share staff, faculty and their website.
+The Geauga Campus and the Twinsburg Academic Center share staff, faculty and their website.

 Kent State University at Salem is located just south of the city at 2491 state Route 45 south.
 Situated on 100-acres, the campus features a lake and nature trails.
 The campus recently added a multimillion dollar Health and Science Wing, complete with centralized classrooms and new nursing and radiologic and imagining sciences laboratories.
 Kent State Salem’s second building, the City Center, is located in the heart of downtown Salem at 230 N. Lincoln Ave.
 It is the site of the former Salem High School and Junior High.
 Combined with its sister campus, Kent State University at East Liverpool, more than 20 degrees are offered, including 12 bachelor’s degrees.
 The two campuses serve more than 3,500 students annually.